deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 * Its a query language
 * It a run time as well

+Query language

-Query language - Its all about the communication or the query language.
+Its all about the communication or the query language.
 Query (read operation) and Mutation (Write operation)

+Run time

-Run time - This is about validation of the queries, the type system, Introspection and Execution
+This is about validation of the queries, the type system, Introspection and Execution

 Clients can perform query / mutation operation using a medium like HTTP.

-A **GraphQL document** can containe one more more operations.
+A **GraphQL document** can contain one more more operations.

-GraphQL run time - Reads and translates GraphQL docuemntats to other data services and vice versa while handling the response.
+GraphQL run time

+Reads and translates GraphQL documents to other data services and vice versa while handling the response.
 Also, GraphQL run time defines a graph based schema to declare teh GraphQL API service capabilties to all clients.

 **GraphQL schema**